mrocklin/thesis/computations-software.md

 \label{sec:computations-software}

-We describe a software system, `computations`, that serves both as a repository for a high-level description of numeric libraries (particularly BLAS/LAPACK), and as a rudimentary code generation system.
-In describing this system we motivate that the high-level coordination of low-level numeric routines can succinctly describe a broad set of computational science.
+We describe a software system, `computations`, that serves both as both a rudimentary code generation system and as a repository for a high-level description of numeric libraries (particularly BLAS/LAPACK).
+In describing this system we claim that the high-level coordination of low-level numeric routines can succinctly describe a broad set of computational science.

 Every BLAS/LAPACK routine can be logically identified by a set of inputs, outputs, conditions on the inputs, and inplace memory behavior.
 Additionally each routine can be imbued with code for generation of the inline call in a variety of languages.
 In our implementation we focus on Fortran but C or scipy could be added without substantial difficulty.
 CUDA code generation is a current work in progress.